Leica Q Typ 116 vs TL2

 - More modern: Reflects 2 years and 1 month of technical progress since the Q Typ 116 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the Q Typ 116 is the clear winner of the match-up (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Q Typ 116 emerges as the winner of the contest (14 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica Q Typ 116 and the Leica TL2 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.